philc/textmatevim/DEVELOPERS.markdown

 Overview
 ========
 TextMateVim is composed of two parts.
 The first is a TextMate plugin written in Objective C. The second is an event handler written in Ruby.
 At a high level, the objective C plugin spawns the Ruby event handler as a child process and passes it keydown events.
-The Ruby event handler has all of the logic related to implementing user mappings.
+The Ruby event handler has all of the logic related to implementing users' key mappings.

-The rationale for this is that the Ruby side is far easier to change debug.
+The rationale for having the Ruby event handler is that the Ruby portion is far easier to change and debug, and can even be modified while TextMate is running.

 Building & Hacking
 ==================